 The majority of e-assessment at LSE is delivered via Moodle.
 Moodle provides web-based support for courses and programmes by bringing together a range of assessment tools in one location that is available at any time and from any place via the internet.
 Our Moodle portal provides more information about how it is used at the School and support documentation, while our Assessment and Feedback in Moodle section provides e-assessment specific documentation including guidelines and good practice.

 Turnitin is a service that matches text from Moodle student submitted assignments against its extensive databases of previously submitted student assignments, websites and academic papers.
 Turnitin’s Originality Check produces an originality report and a score (%), for deterring and detecting potential plagiarism.

-For more information about how the TurnItIn originality check can be used by teachers and students, and accessed via Moodle, please see the TurnItIn support page and TurnItIn FAQs (staff and students).
+For more information about how the TurnItIn originality check can be used by teachers and students, and accessed via Moodle, please see the Turnitin page and TurnItIn FAQs (staff and students).